“Was that a stuffed fish flying through the air?” Todd Wilkins couldn’t believe what he was seeing.

 Todd’s confusion shifted into curiosity.
 “OK, so how does that work?”

 “The FISH!
 Philosophy has four parts,” the nurse said.
 “We always want to Be There for our patients in whatever way they need us.
 We know our patients and families are fearful and uncertain, and we want to find ways to Make Their Day.
-We want to bring joy and fun to our kids whenever we can—that’s Play.
+We want to bring joy and fun to our kids whenever we can—that’s called Play.

-“The last one is Choose Your Attitude.
+The nurse continued, “The last one is Choose Your Attitude.
 Working in pediatric oncology can be intense.
 When we’re worn down, it can be easy to struggle with our attitudes.
 But whatever we’re going through is nothing compared to what these kids are facing.
 We want to choose attitudes that help us be the best we can be for them.”

 “The FISH!
 Philosophy made me look hard at myself.
 I learned leadership is not just about having energy and drive, it’s about connecting and caring.”